bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 - `archive-bigcommerce_product.php`: The template for rendering the Product post type archive.

 These templates may require modification to match the styling of your theme.
 Both templates call `get_header()` and `get_footer()` to render your theme's default header and footer.

-The page content is rendered inside the wrapper template found in `components/page-wrapper.php`.
+You can render the page content inside the wrapper template found in `components/page-wrapper.php`.
 By modifying this wrapper template to match the HTML markup of a template in your theme, you should have consistent styling across your site.

 ### CSS

 BigCommerce for WordPress uses [PostCSS](https://postcss.org/), a JavaScript tool that accepts CSS with special additional syntax and compiles it into normal CSS.
-Combined with PostCSS plugins, PostCSS offers many of the core features of CSS preprocessors like Sass, with less overhead.
+Combined with PostCSS plugins, PostCSS offers many of CSS preprocessors' core features like Sass, with less overhead.

-PostCSS modules are contained in the asset/pcss directory.
-The assets/css directory contains both the minified and uncompressed versions of the CSS files created during the PostCSS build process.
+The `asset/pcss` directory contains PostCSS modules.
+The `assets/css` directory contains both the minified and uncompressed versions of the CSS files created during the PostCSS build process.

 ## Template overrides

-When a WordPress plugin is updated, existing plugin files are overwritten by the new version.
+When a WordPress plugin is updated, the new version overwrites existing plugin files.
 To ensure that your customizations persist through the update process, it’s important to use overrides in your theme files rather than editing plugin files directly.

 To override any template, create a bigcommerce directory in your theme and copy the template file to that directory.